Lotto America FAQs

-- 11. Can I stay anonymous if I win Lotto America?
+- 11. Can I stay anonymous if I win?

-- 12. When is the next Lotto America drawing?
+- 12. When does the next drawing take place?

-- 13. How much is the next Lotto America jackpot worth?
+- 13. How much is the next jackpot worth?

 Lotto America drawings are held on Wednesday and Saturday evenings at 11pm ET.
 They take place in the studios of the Florida Lottery in Tallahassee, straight after the Powerball numbers are revealed.↑ To top

-You win the Lotto America jackpot by matching all five main numbers and the Star Ball.
+You win the jackpot by matching all five main numbers and the Star Ball.
 However, there are nine prize tiers in total, ranging from $2 on offer for matching the Star Ball alone.
-See all the winning Lotto America tiers at the Prizes page.
+See all the winning Lotto America tiers on the Prizes page.

-You can play for and win Lotto America prizes by visiting any of the participating states, but you must return to that state to claim any awards you are due.
+You can play for and win Lotto America prizes by visiting any of the participating states, but you must return to that state to claim any winnings.

 You do not have to be a resident of one of the states that play the game, or even an American citizen, to win prizes.
 You will, however, be liable for federal tax and a withholding from the state in which you played, if that state collects its own local tax.
 See the Rules page for more information.↑ To top